MeenaFoerderer/MeenaFoerderer/README.md

 ### Hi there 👋

-I'm a JavaScript web dev student at [neue fische](https://www.neuefische.de/) 🚀 I studied Biology and earned my PhD in Geosciences.
+I'm a JavaScript web dev student at [neue fische](https://www.neuefische.de/) 🚀 I studied biology and earned my PhD in geosciences.
 My scientific research focused on biogeography and marine biodiversity patterns.
 Currently located in Bonn, Germany.

 **Tech Stack in the making:**